 Improving collaboration with Australia in the agritech sector provides both countries with advantages, efficiencies and opportunities.
 A stronger relationship can improve our attractiveness to foreign experts or investors, provide for more affordable/achievable engagement in overseas markets and identify areas for joint research or development.
 This work is well under way with several strands strengthening the relationship.

-There is a commitment from Australia to create a trans-Tasman innovation ecosystem following the 2017 Science Agreement between New Zealand and Australia.
-Agritech is an area the Ministry of Business Innovation and Employment and its Australian science counterpart - the Department of Industry, Innovation and Science - have identified as a potential area for further collaboration.
+New Zealand and Australia have agreed to explore creation of a trans-Tasman innovation ecosystem through the 2017 bilateral Research, Science and Innovation Cooperation Agreement.
+Agritech is an area the Ministry of Business Innovation and Employment and its Australian science counterpart - the Department of Industry, Science, Energy and Resources - have identified as a potential area for further collaboration.